how to trade in crypto currency"

 What is the best way to manage risk when trading cryptocurrencies?

-Effective risk management involves: setting stop-loss and take-profit levels; managing leverage; and understanding margin requirements to minimise potential losses.
+Effective risk management involves setting stop-loss and take-profit levels, managing leverage, and understanding margin requirements to minimise potential losses.

 How do I choose the right cryptocurrency to trade?